rogerpence/tailwind-files/README.md

     install-tailwind.sh

 Run the scripts from the root of your project.
+Both scripts install all NPM packages as local packages.

 ### Files for Tailwind install.